open-zaak/open-zaak/docs/api/experimental.rst

 * ``zaak-geregistreerd``: emitted when the convenience endpoint 'zaak registreren' is called
 * ``zaak-opgeschort``: emitted when the convenience endpoint 'zaak opschorten' is called
 * ``zaak-bijgewerkt``: emitted when the convenience endpoint 'zaak bijwerken' is called
-* ``zaak-verlengt``: emitted when the convenience endpoint 'zaak verlengen' is called
+* ``zaak-verlengd``: emitted when the convenience endpoint 'zaak verlengen' is called
 * ``zaak-afgesloten`` emitted when the convenience endpoint 'zaak afsluiten' is called

 A webhook endpoint ``/events`` has been added where incoming events can be delivered.